 Studies show that a hearty bowl of chicken soup may help clear nasal congestion.
 It also has a mild anti-inflammatory effect that can help ease cold symptoms.

-Chicken noodle soup makes a great fallback for the cold winter days because of its wonderful nutrients.
+Chicken noodle soup makes a great fallback for cold winter days because of its wonderful nutrients.
 The ingredients are soothing to the throat, easy to digest, and taste great.

 What Are the Best Foods to Eat When You Are Sick?